-The surface gravity wave pattern that forms behind a steadily moving disturbance is well-known to comprise divergent waves and transverse waves, contained within a distinctive V-shaped wake.
-For sufficiently fast-moving disturbances (large Froude numbers), the wake is dominated by divergent waves, and the apparent wake angle is less than the classical Kelvin angle.
-This issue has received significant attention in recent years.
-In this paper, we are concerned with a theoretical study of the complementary limit of a slow-moving disturbances (small Froude numbers), which is much less studied.
-In this regime, the wake is dominated by transverse waves, and it turns out the apparent wake angle is also less than the classical Kelvin angle.
-We consider three configurations: flow past a submerged source singularity, a submerged doublet, and a pressure distribution applied to the surface.
-We treat the linearised version of these problems and use the method of stationary phase and exponential asymptotics to quantify the decrease in apparent wake angle as the Froude number decreases.
-We also study the fully nonlinear problems under various limits to demonstrate the unique and interesting features of Kelvin wake patterns at small Froude numbers.
+The surface gravity wave pattern that forms behind a steadily moving disturbance is well known to comprise divergent waves and transverse waves, contained within a distinctive-shaped wake.
+In this paper, we are concerned with a theoretical study of the limit of a slow-moving disturbance (small Froude numbers) in the absence of surface tension, for which the wake is dominated by transverse waves.
+Three configurations are considered: flow past a submerged source singularity, a submerged doublet and a pressure distribution applied to the surface.
+We treat the linearised version of these problems and use the method of stationary phase and exponential asymptotics to demonstrate that the apparent wake angle is less than the classical Kelvin angle and to quantify the decrease in apparent wake angle as the Froude number decreases.
+These results complement a number of recent studies for sufficiently fast-moving disturbances (large Froude numbers) where the apparent wake angle has been also shown to be less than the classical Kelvin angle.
+As well as shedding light on the issue of apparent wake angle, we also study the fully nonlinear problems for our three configurations under various limits to demonstrate the unique and interesting features of Kelvin wake patterns at small Froude numbers.